-3 hours An examination of the Biblical basis for making ethical decisions.
+An examination of the Biblical basis for making ethical decisions.
 Building on the foundation of God's revelation to Moses, the prophets, Jesus, and the apostles, students will apply these teachings to issues ranging from personal moral responsibility; to major social issues facing the world today; and in business/organizational leadership context.
 Students explore the theological and Biblical foundations that determine the nature of ethical leadership by discerning the ethical foundations evident in the lives of great leaders.
-Through debates and writing, students learn how the person/leader's values and beliefs affect decision-making by identifying key factors involved in ethical decision-making.
+Students learn how the person/leader's values and beliefs affect decision-making by identifying key factors involved in ethical decision-making.
 Finally, students assess and apply the concepts of organizational and social responsibility by looking at real world problems.